1: Select a Business

 Face Your Fears and Take Calculated Risks

 Buying a business comes with an unavoidable degree of risk and, therefore, uncertainty.
-Some prospective buyers are willing to face their fears and make the leap despite this.
+Some buyers are willing to face their fears and make the leap despite this.
 Others become immobilized and are never able to take the plunge.

 Face Fears Head-On

 Fear is the biggest obstacle for would-be entrepreneurs.
 A successful entrepreneur must learn to deal with uncertainty and make judgments without knowing what the future may bring.
-Entrepreneurship is not about eliminating risk but rather learning how to face and manage it head-on, which includes learning to make decisions based on limited information.
+Entrepreneurship is not about eliminating risk but rather learning how to face and manage it head-on, which includes learning to make decisions based on conflicting or limited information.

 Lost Opportunity Cost